lmeyer2/coreclr-wiki/Windows-instructions.md

 NuGet is required to acquire any .NET assembly dependency that is not built by these instructions.

 Download the [NuGet client](https://nuget.org/nuget.exe) and copy to c:\coreclr-demo.
-Validate that it is there.
+Alteratively, you can make download nuget.exe, put it somewhere else and make it part of your path.

 Build the Runtime
 =================